 If you’re coming from far away, let’s say the U.S. or Europe, then it’s a pity to only visit Beijing.
 The most popular tours that depart from Beijing but allow you to also visit other Chinese cities/provinces are the Beijing-Xi’An-Shanghai Tour (8-10 days) and the Beijing-Xi’An-Guilin-Shanghai Tour (12-14 days).
 Some people prefer to take a cruise on the Yangtze river instead of visiting Guilin.

-Featured Tours in Beijing
+Featured 1-day tours in Beijing

 Things to do and see in Beijing